2025 Ottawa Redblacks season

 The 2025 Ottawa Redblacks season was the 11th season for the team since re-entering the Canadian Football League in 2014.
 The Redblacks were unable to qualify for the playoffs after being eliminated from post-season contention in Week 18 following their loss to the Saskatchewan Roughriders.
 The team finished with a 4–14 record and finished last in the overall league standings.

 The 2025 CFL season was the third full season for Bob Dyce as head coach and the fourth season for Shawn Burke as general manager.

+The Redblacks drew an average home attendance of 18,136, the eighth highest of all Canadian football teams in the world.

 Offseason

-CFL Global Draft
+CFL global draft

 The 2025 CFL global draft took place on April 29, 2025.
 The Redblacks had two selections in the draft, holding the fifth pick in each round.